LERCAutomation/DataSearches-UserGuide/anatomy/anatomy.rst

 .. figure:: figures/InterfaceArcGISAnnotated.png
 	:align: center

-	the ArcGIS user interface configured for using the Data Searches Tool
+	The ArcGIS user interface configured for using the Data Searches Tool

 Tool workflow
 -------------

 The Data Searches Tool requires minimum user input in order to carry out its processes once it is configured.
-The simple workflow is as follows (see :ref:`figUIAnn`):
+The simple workflow is as follows (see :numref:`figUIAnn`):

 1. The user enters the unique search reference.
 At this point, the tool retrieves the site name for this search from the Access database.
 #.
 If no name was found, the user may enter the site name.